-The idea of a zero-waste kitchen sounds inspiring—but also overwhelming.
+A zero-waste kitchen seems forward-thinking—but also daunting.
 Where do you buy food?
 How do you store it?
 What about packaging?
-The truth is: you don’t have to be perfect.
+You don't need to do it perfectly, the truth is.
 A zero-waste kitchen is about progress, not perfection.

-Today, let’s dive deep into practical, beginner-friendly steps you can take to transform your kitchen—without burning out or feeling guilty.
+Let's explore some practical, beginner-friendly ways you can transform your kitchen without stressing or feeling guilty.

 • Save money (less food wasted = less money wasted).